Fair Transitions

 Over the next thirty years, the agricultural landscape in Africa will face profound challenges intertwined with issues of food security and sustainability.
 With a rapidly growing population projected to double by 2050, the continent’s agricultural sector must undergo transformative changes to meet escalating food demands while safeguarding natural resources and ecosystems.
 Climate change exacerbates these pressures, with unpredictable weather patterns, increased frequency of extreme events, and degradation of arable land posing significant threats to agricultural productivity.
 Moreover, Africa remains disproportionately affected by hunger and malnutrition, underscoring the urgent need for sustainable agricultural development to ensure food security for current and future generations.

 In this context, the Paris Peace Forum is working to reconcile the climate and agricultural development agendas, mobilize multi-stakeholders and to bring North and South closer together on the basis of common interests and principles.
-Part of the work of the Spring Meeting will therefore be dedicated to “Promote Fair Agricultural Transitions in Africa.
+Part of the work of the Spring Meeting was therefore dedicated to “Promote Fair Agricultural Transitions in Africa.

 Malnutrition is a major public health problem affecting a significant proportion of the world’s population (149.2 million children under five are stunted and 45.4 million are emaciated, etc.).
 As such, the effects of malnutrition concern various aspects of the global governance spectrum (health, development, food systems, etc.), both in the Global South and in the Global North, since it also encompasses obesity (39% of people over 18 were overweight in 2016, and 13% were obese).
 Following on from the summits in London in 2012 and Tokyo in 2021, the Nutrition for Growth (N4G) Summit will take place in Paris in 2025 and will be a major event given the scale of the issue.